rgstephens/api/README.md

 # Local Setup Prisma
 From the root of the repo run `docker-compose up -d` after creating a `.env` file based off the `.env.example` in the repo.

-After this is up and running you go to the prisma folder and run
+After this is up and running you go to the database folder and run

 `export PRISMA_MANAGEMENT_API_SECRET=secretfromenv`